skeetio/learngraphql-lessons/1-basics/10-using-a-real-data-source.md

 Now it's time for a simple task.

 Try to invoke the same mutation again.
-What was the result?
+What result did you get?

   - It was successful as usual.
-  - Got an emply response.
+  - Got an empty response.
-  - Got an error mentioning about insert has been forbidden.
+  - Got an error stating that the insert had been forbidden.
-  - **Got an error mentioning about a duplicate key error.**
+  - **Got an error citing a duplicate key error.**

 *****